csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 When a user submits a query or an update, the SQL implementation first checks if the query or update is authorized, based on the authorizations that the user has been granted.
 If the query or update is not authorized, it is rejected.

-In addition to authorizations on data, users may also be granted authoriza- tions on the database schema, allowing them, for example, to create, modify, or drop relations.
-A user who has some form of authorization may be allowed to pass on (grant) this authorization to other users, or to withdraw (revoke) an au- thorization that was granted earlier.
+In addition to authorizations on data, users may also be granted authorizations on the database schema, allowing them, for example, to create, modify, or drop relations.
+A user who has some form of authorization may be allowed to pass on (grant) this authorization to other users, or to withdraw (revoke) an authorization that was granted earlier.
 In this section, we see how each of these authorizations can be specified in SQL.

 The ultimate form of authority is that given to the database administrator.
 The database administrator may authorize new users, restructure the database, and so on.
 This form of authorization is analogous to that of a **superuser**, administrator, or operator for an operating system.

 **4.6.1 Granting and Revoking of Privileges**

 The SQL standard includes the privileges **select**, **insert**, **update**, and **delete**.
-The privilege **all privileges** can be used as a short form for all the allowable privi-
+The privilege **all privileges** can be used as a short form for all the allowable privi

 **144 Chapter 4 Intermediate SQL**